Module 6.3: Security Assessments

 | Elevation of Privilege | Gaining unauthorized access | Container escape to host | Pod Security Standards |

-Stop and think: STRIDE identifies threats but doesn’t tell you which are most dangerous.
-If you applied STRIDE to a Kubernetes ingress controller and found threats in all 6 categories, how would you decide which to address first?
-(Hint: You would assess the Risk by multiplying the Likelihood of the attack by its potential Impact on the business.)
+Stop and think: STRIDE identifies threats but does not tell you which are most dangerous.
+If you applied STRIDE to a Kubernetes ingress controller and found threats in all six categories, how would you decide which to address first?
+A useful answer weighs likelihood and impact, but it also considers control strength, attacker path length, detectability, and whether one finding unlocks several others.
+An elevation-of-privilege issue that grants cluster-admin may outrank a common denial-of-service concern even when both are plausible, because the former changes the attacker’s options across the entire cluster.

 Threat Modeling Process